hornos/sevpn/README.md

 Roll Your Own VPN with SoftEther
 ---
-SoftEther is probably one of the best yet rather obscure VPNs.
-This brief guide gives you instructions how to build and run SoftEther in a Docker container.
+SoftEther is probably one of the best VPNs yet rather obscure.
+This guide gives you a short intro on how to build and run SoftEther in a Docker container.

 *WARNING: Please mind that for production use you have to harden the VPN server.
 Do not let incomming traffic unless you made proper configuration changes.*